Positivity bounds in vector theories: Linear Vector Bounds

 where the $\mu$'s are bounds in the the forward limit, those with $\tilde{\mu}$'s come from indefinite polarizations, and the $\lambda$'s correspond to the $t$-derivative bounds, which are available due to the analysis beyond the forward limit.

 \acknowledgments LH is supported by funding from the European Research Council (ERC) under the European Unions Horizon 2020 research and innovation programme grant agreement No 801781 and by the Swiss National Science Foundation grant 179740.
+CdR thanks the Royal Society for support at ICL through a Wolfson Research Merit Award.
+CdR is supported by the European Union's Horizon 2020 Research Council grant 724659 MassiveCosmo ERC--2016--COG, by a Simons Foundation award ID 555326 under the Simons Foundation's Origins of the Universe initiative, `\textit{Cosmology Beyond Einstein's Theory}' and by a Simons Investigator award 690508.
+CdR is also supported by STFC grants ST/P000762/1 and ST/T000791/1.